Skip to main content

 For the deliverable basis, do not leave the engagement described only in terms of time or general support if the work is really tied to outputs.
 The more clearly you connect fees to deliverables, acceptance criteria, and included revision rounds, the easier it is to show what is covered and what is not.
 This is where many "small" disputes begin.
 A client says they only want minor changes, but no one defined revision rounds or acceptance.
 Suddenly the work stretches while the original fee stays fixed.
 Clarity here is not about sounding strict.
 It is about preventing avoidable confusion.

 For change control, the mistake is not just skipping a formal process.
 The mistake is allowing the sequence to run backward.
 A client asks for an extra item, you start it to be helpful, and only later do you discuss fee, timing, and impact.
-By then, the leverage is gone because the work has already started.
+By then, your room to negotiate is gone because the work has already started.
 The clause matters because it locks in the right order: written approval first, then work.

 Once you have those baseline terms, pressure-test them against the first month of the engagement.
 Ask whether someone unfamiliar with your informal conversations could read the SOW and understand: